Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Evaluation

-\paragraph{Impact of SLO requirements.} Figure~\ref{fig:abla-slo-lat} shows \name's service goodput improvement over Vulcan (15s) and VideoStorm (15s) under varying latency SLO requirements, categorized as easy, medium, and hard.
-We define these SLOs as 2.0$\times$, 1.5$\times$, and 1.1$\times$ the Pareto distribution mean, respectively.
-The medium setup is used in all other experiments.
-We evaluate \name on a large-scale Speech Recognition task and observe that: (i) \name consistently achieves 2.5-5.0$\times$ higher goodput compared to the 15s-baseline versions, across all SLO levels. (ii) \name also maintains its advantage under varying accuracy SLOs, more details in Appendix~\ref{app:eval_results}.
+Figure~\ref{fig:ablation-slo} shows \name's service goodput improvement under varying SLO latency tightness, and we vary the SLO accuracy tightness in Appendix~\ref{app:eval_results}.
+For latency SLO, we define easy, medium, and hard SLOs as 2.0$\times$, 1.5$\times$, and 1.1$\times$ the Pareto distribution mean.
+We evaluate \name on a large-scale Speech Recognition task and observe that \name achieves 2.5--5.0$\times$, 1.5--3.5$\times$ higher goodput compared to the 15s-baseline.

+\bipar{Handling runtime dynamics.} Figure \ref{fig:ablation-dynamic} shows that \name can handle runtime latency dynamics within seconds.
+We run an agent chat task in a scenario where the network outage drops the bandwidth between the edge and the cloud to drop to 0.2 Gbps at 26s. \name reacts swiftly, finding a new SLO-compliant plan within seconds.
+We left the accuracy dynamics experiments in Appendix~\ref{app:eval_results}.